gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 The index file
 --------------

-..  container:: justify

 To apply a forcing to the ends of the PEG, one needs to create atom groups.
 Specificaly, we want to create two groups, each containing a single oxygen atom from the edges of the PEG molecules (with ID 82 and 5).
 In GROMACS, this can be done using and index file *.ndx*.
 Create a new index file named *index.ndx* using the *gmx make_ndx* command:

 ..  code-block:: bash

     gmx make_ndx -f nvt.gro -o index.ndx

-..  container:: justify

 When prompted, type the following 4 lines to create 2 additional groups:

 ..  code-block:: bash

     a 82